 The snow was all I wanted to see of this little town located at 2200 meters up in High Atlas Morocco.
 I was planning to learn skiing, enjoy the landscape and eat some delicious local food.
 The first thing I saw was the hills, mountains, and woods beautifully covered by white.
 Hence, my journey seemed promising.
 However, a sudden meeting with a twelve-year-old boy changed everything.
 A small human caught my eyes, he made me notice people.

 He was a short skinny boy, with innocent green eyes, greener than the lake of Tislit that reflected apple trees’ leaves, deeper and more mysterious than the mountains appearing over the horizon.
 His cheeks were red because of the cold, a redness that showed the cruelty of life in such a freezing region.
 This boy also had a green tattoo on his right hand, with a special symbol that I had never seen before.
 I was drawn by his tattoo.

-My curiosity lead me to ask him about the meaning of his tattoo.
+My curiosity led me to ask him about the meaning of his tattoo.
 His answer was unexpected.
 In his village, that tattoo is given to babies who lost their mother during birth.
-I felt empathy towards him.
+I felt empathy for him.
 Then I grabbed a biscuit from my bag, asking about his name. it was Saïd (Happy in Arabic).
 His name didn’t reflect his unhappy appearance.